 - Swan and Dolphin Resorts – reservations have been canceled through July 29, 2020.

-UPDATE: On July 30, 2020, Disney’s Swan Resort reopened to guest.
+UPDATE: On July 30, 2020, Disney’s Swan Resort reopened to guests.
 There is no scheduled date for the reopening of the Dolphin Resort.

 Disney Springs officially reopened on May 20, 2020, with a select number of shops and restaurants.
 Additional Disney owned shops and restaurants opened on May 27, 2020, with more shops and restaurants reopening each week.
 For a full list of what’s open, we recommend checking out the following up to date list from Blog Mickey.